bealexaraujo/compasso-product/docs/02-discovery/discovery.md

 and whether I already did it this month."

-Once these professionals graduate and start working, nobody give them these informations.
+Once these professionals graduate and start working, nobody give them this information.
 Also, every obligation lives on a separate government portal.
 Every portal has its own login, its own interface, and its own deadline logic.
 There is no unified view.